not1337/tlsclient/README.md

 If you need to you can use session resumption by storing session resume data during tls\_client\_disconnect() and reusing them in a later tls\_client\_connect().
-To get hinting about resume data lifetime and to free the stored resume data use:
+To get hinting about resumption, resume data lifetime and to free the stored resume data use: i
+* tls\_client\_connection\_is\_resumed
 * tls\_client\_resume\_data\_lifetime\_hint
 * tls\_client\_free\_resume\_data

+Currently only server provided OCSP checking takes place with the exception of the mbedTLS backend for which provides no OCSP functionality.
+A future release may include the capability of fetching the OCSP data from the server specified in the server certificate by means of a callback which needs to provide an established TCP connection.
+Note that OCSP verification is implicitely disabled when there are no CA certificates configured, this is a basic requirement for OCSP verification to work.
+If you want to disable OCSP verification for whatever reason use:

+* tls\_client\_set\_oscp\_verification

 As a special feature the library can use patched versions of OpenSSL and GnuTLS to emulate the TLS Client Hello messages